nflanders9/JournE/README.md

 This project was made as part of the Make BU 2015 hackathon.

-A version of this project is hosted at nflanders9.github.io/JournE/landing.html
+A version of this project is hosted <a href="http://nflanders9.github.io/JournE/landing.html">here.</a>